 IJoEM Emerging Markets Prize

-The International Journal of Emerging Markets (IJoEM) sponsors the IJoEM Emerging Markets Prize – awarded for the best paper in the Emerging Markets (or equivalent) track presented at the EIBA Annual Conference.
-Winners of the IJoEM Prize are officially announced at the EIBA Annual Conference award ceremony.
-The first IJoEM Prize was awarded at the EIBA 2006 (Fribourg) conference.
+The International Journal of Emerging Markets (IJoEM) published by Emerald sponsored the IJoEM Emerging Markets Prize – awarded for the best paper in the Emerging Markets track presented at the EIBA Annual Conference.
+Sponsorship of this monetary prize is gratefully acknowledged.

 Wlamir Gonçalves XAVIER, Rosilene MARCON & Rodrigo BANDEIRA DE MELLO